 Optimizing your website for search engines also provides a better user experience for anyone who visits your site.
-Customers who have a positive user experience are far more likely to return to your site than those who do not.
+Whether you're building a site from scratch or using a website builder, customers need to have a positive user experience are far more likely to return to your site than those who do not.
 Keep reading to uncover five quick ways to make your site SEO friendly.

 1. Optimize your meta tags